marmorag/optresolver/README.md

 func main() {
     // create an OptionResolver
-    resolver := optresolver.OptionResolver{
-    		Description: "A text to describe your package", }
+    resolver := optresolver.NewOptionResolver("Package name", "A description of what your package is doing")

     // you must define available Option before attempting to resolve them _ = resolver.AddOption(optresolver.Option{